Social and Economic Impact Studies

 Bristol Brothers Development Corporation, Hingham, MA

-FXM Associates recently (March 2012) prepared an independent economic analysis for the Hingham Planning Board regarding proposed zoning amendments that would allow commercial uses on a 115-acre undeveloped site.
+FXM Associates prepared an independent economic analysis for the Hingham Planning Board regarding proposed zoning amendments that would allow commercial uses on a 115-acre undeveloped site.
 FXM assessed general market support for potential 1,260,000 square feet build-out of office, light industrial/warehouse, and retail space; and, compared the effects of potential commercial development to 80-100 single-family residential development allowed by existing zoning on net municipal revenue to the Town.
 Using FXM proprietary Municipal Fiscal Impact Model – which accounts for all categories of municipal revenues and costs attributable to residential and/or commercial development -- the analysis determined that there was sufficient market area demand to support commercial development and that net fiscal revenues to the Town of Hingham would be substantially greater if the proposed zoning articles were adopted to allow commercial uses.
-Owing largely to FXM’s report, both the Planning Board and Advisory (Finance) Committees for the Town voted to support the proposed zoning articles before Town Meeting, and the articles passed at Town Meeting (April 2012).
+Owing largely to FXM’s report, both the Planning Board and Advisory (Finance) Committees for the Town voted to support the proposed zoning articles before Town Meeting, and the articles passed at Town Meeting (2012).

 Sewer Infrastructure Economic Impact Analysis